Rachel Grant: Acting career

-Grant played Peaceful Fountains of Desire in the James Bond film Die Another Day.
+Grant played Peaceful Fountains of Desire in the 2002 James Bond film Die Another Day.
 One of her first TV roles was on SyFy as Nina, the hostess of horror show Sci-fright.
-She was Professor Myang Li in the Sky One series Brainiac: Science Abuse.
+She was Professor Myang-Li in the Sky One series Brainiac: Science Abuse from 2003-2007.
 She has starred in theatre and in TV shows including Emmerdale, Murder in Suburbia, Blue Murder and Casualty.
 She also appeared in the films Until Death, The Purifiers and more recently, in the sci-fi-fi comedy Snatchers.

 Sexual assault allegation

-On January 15, 2018, Grant publicly made a sexual assault allegation against actor/producer Steven Seagal, stating an incident took place in 2002, during pre-production on his direct-to-video film Out for a Kill (2003), and that she lost her job on the film after the incident.
-Seagal, who had been accused by other actresses of sexual assault and rape in the past, denied these allegations.
+On 15 January 2018, Grant publicly made a sexual assault allegation against actor/producer Steven Seagal, stating an incident took place in 2002, during pre-production on his film Out for a Kill, and that she lost her job on the film after the incident.
+Seagal, who had been accused by other actresses of sexual assault in the past, denied these allegations.

 Personal life

-In November 2019, Grant married Biaggi Luggage CEO Stephen Hersh in Israel.
+In November 2019, Grant married Stephen Hersh in Israel.